 The Coastal Management Element Adopted Components include the overall Element goal, objectives and policies, and concludes with a monitoring program for the Element.
-The objectives and policies have been organized to distinguish between pre-storm planning and activities and post-storm implementation of plans and activities.

 GOAL

 PROVIDE FOR THE CONSERVATION, ENVIRONMENTALLY SOUND USE AND PROTECTION OF ALL NATURAL AND HISTORIC RESOURCES; LIMIT PUBLIC EXPENDITURES IN AREAS SUBJECT TO DESTRUCTION BY NATURAL DISASTERS; AND PROTECT HUMAN LIFE AND PROPERTY IN THE COASTAL AREA OF MIAMI-DADE COUNTY, FLORIDA.